 Matthew Henry's Commentary on the Whole Bible (1706)

-Matthew Henry's commentary remains one of the most widely read in the English-speaking world, and for good reason: it combines pastoral warmth with genuine exegetical insight, and its coverage of the entire Bible in a single work is a significant practical advantage.
+Matthew Henry's Commentary remains one of the most widely read in the English-speaking world, and for good reason: it combines pastoral warmth with genuine exegetical insight, and its coverage of the entire Bible in a single work is a significant practical advantage.
 The language is archaic but accessible, and the devotional application is consistently thoughtful.
 Henry is particularly strong on the Psalms and the New Testament epistles.

 The limitation of Henry is his historical distance: he writes before the development of modern critical scholarship, which means that questions of authorship, historical context, and textual criticism are largely absent.
 For devotional use, this is rarely a problem; for exegetical work, it is a significant gap.
+Henry is available free online through the Christian Classics Ethereal Library and is included in most digital Bible library platforms.

 John Calvin's Commentaries (1540–1565)